colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 one of your future masters will get it.
 + The <tt>join()</tt> protocol ensures that every node always know who's a member of its group, and that everyone has the same view of who is alive and who is not.
-Failures results in a group change, but everyone will guarantee on the order in which the failure occurred.
+Failures results in a group change, but everyone will agree on the order in which the failure occured.

-With virtual synchrony, we no longer need a single master; atomic multicast means that there is a single order of messages observed by all members of the group, regardless of who initiated the message.
+With virtual synchrony, we no longer need a single master; atomic multicast means that there is a single order of events observed by all members of the group, regardless of who initiated the message.
 And with multiple masters, we aren't constrained by the speed of a single node.

-The really cool part of virtual synchrony is that when the library detects that two operations are not causally related to each other, it can reorder them in whatever way it believes most efficient.
+The *virtual* part of virtual synchrony is that when the library detects that two operations are not causally related to each other, it can reorder them in whatever way it believes most efficient.
 Since those operations aren't causally related, we're guaranteed that the final output won't be noticeably